Euro's demise exaggerated, old lessons show

 U.S. WARNINGS?

-The dollar has risen sharply in recent months, as the Fed prepared to end its bond-buying programme this month and the euro zone continued to flirt with a triple-dip recession.
+The dollar has risen sharply in recent months, as the Fed prepared to end its bond-buying program this month and the euro zone continued to flirt with a triple-dip recession.

 But while the ECB is hoping a drop in the euro could hand it a useful antidote to disinflation and make its goods competitive in export markets, U.S. officials are starting to worry the rising exchange rate could hurt their economy and cause longer-term inflation expectations to move slightly lower.